The Archimedean limit of random sorting networks: Particle flux for Lipschitz paths

-unless $V$ either has a swap at time $t$, or $ct + X \in \Z$.
+unless $V$ either has a swap at time $t$, or either $X$ or $ct + X \in \Z$.
 By Theorem \ref{T:local} (iv), for any time $t$, the event where $U$ has a swap at time $t$ has probability $0$.
-Moreover, the probability that $ct + X \in \Z$ is also $0$.
+Moreover, the probability that either $X$ or $ct + X \in \Z$ is also $0$.
 Therefore

 and hence (i) follows by statement \eqref{E:dn-shift}.
 Now recall that $W(V, t)$ is the number of swaps at location $0$ in a swap function $V$ in the interval $[0, t]$.
-For any swap function $V$ and any line $H(s) = as+b$, we have that
+For any swap function $V$ and any line $H(s) = as+b$ with $b \in [0, 1)$, we have that

 To see why this is true, observe that every particle $x$ with $x \le 0$ and $V(x, t) > 1$ must move from position $0$ to position $1$ at least once in the interval $[0, t]$, therefore contributing to $W(V, t)$.
 Every particle $x$ that upcrosses $H$ in the interval $[0, t]$ fits this description, unless